marksweiss/sofine/README.md

 ## Appendix: The Data Retrieval Algorithm

-* The returned data set (let's call it "data") is always a JSON object of string keys mapped to object values.
+* The returned data set (let's call it "data") is always a JSON object of string keys mapped to an array of zero or more object values, where each object is a single attribute key and attribute value pair.
 * On every call in a `sofine` chain, add any new keys returned to data, and add all key attribute data returned to that key in data.
 * All attributes mapped to a key are JSON objects which themselves consist of string keys mapped to legal JSON values.

-So, formally, the result of a call to a `sofine` pipe is the union of all keys retrieved by all plugin calls, with each key mapped to the union of all attributes returned by all plugin calls for that key.
+So the result of a call to a `sofine` pipe is the union of all keys retrieved by all plugin calls, with each key mapped to the union of all attributes returned by all plugin calls for that key.

 ## Developing With the sofine Code Base